 This option will load the entire response structure from a sample .XML file:

-When loading from a sample XML, you may need to ensure that the sample file does not contain any XML reserved character (such as the ampersand "&").
+When loading from a sample XML, you may need to make sure that the sample file does not contain any XML reserved character (such as the ampersand "&").

-If these reserved characters are present as a value in any node inside this file, ensure that it is contained inside a CDATA section (otherwise, you may get a "An error occurred while parsing..." error).
+If these reserved characters are present as a value in any node inside this file, make sure that it is contained inside a CDATA section (otherwise, you may get a "An error occurred while parsing..." error).

 Load Sample JSON